Blue Vervain, Swamp Verbena, Wild Hyssop

 Verbena hastata L. is the correct and accepted scientific name for this species of Verbena.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 150 species in the Verbena genus (as of 5-31-21 when I last updated this page).
+As of 12-19-21 when this page was last updated, Plants of the World Online by Kew lists 150 species in the Verbena genus.
 It is a member of the plant family Verbenaceae with 31 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Verbena hastata is from the USDA Plants Database.
 The map on Plants of the World Online is similar but doesn’t show a couple of states.
 It also shows where the species has been introduced to Austria, Great Britain, and Jamaica.

 POWO gets some of their maps for the United States and Canada from Flora of North America for families recognized on that site.
 When I wrote this page FNA had not yet included genera from the plant family Verbenaceae.
-The editor of POWO said they would start using maps from the USDA Plants Database for families not included on FNA later in 2021.
+Once FNA includes the plant family Verbenaceae, POWO will update its map.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.